WarpZephyr/ByteOrder.Net/README.md

     where T : unmanaged
     where TEndianConverter : struct, IEndianConverter<T>
 {
-    // Swap into a buffer with generics
+    // Swap into a buffer generically
     // The explicit type is not required
     // Uses SIMD shuffles under the hood where possible TEndianConverter.Swap(values, MemoryMarshal.Cast<byte, T>(_buffer));